 Organizing the workspace with dock panels

-This is what you get to see before the drop:
+Here is what you see before the drop:

-After dropping, the panel is docked once again to a stack.
-Depending on the drop position, this may be either an existing or a new stack:
+When you drop the panel, it docks again to a stack.
+Depending on where you drop it, that can be an existing stack or a new one:

-- For a new stack, the dock panel can be positioned at the top, bottom, left or right of the other stack.
-The space is then equally divided between the two stacks.
-It is possible to change the size afterwards.
+- For a new stack, drop the panel at the top, bottom, left, or right of another stack.
+The space is then split equally between the two stacks.
+You can change the size afterwards.

-- To position a panel as a new tab in a stack, it suffices to drop the component over or next to the other tabs in the panel's title bar.
+- To add the panel as a new tab in a stack, drop it over or next to the other tabs in the panel's title bar.

 -